abcboy101/notes/README.md

 </table>

+## Miscellany
+Due to its much later release date, the copyright date is changed from 2021 to 2023.

+The Report function in the online gallery is removed.
+I assume that they're checking any uploaded photos before publicly displaying it, so there's no need for community-based moderation.

 ## Further reading
-Due to its much later release date, the copyright date is changed from 2021 to 2023.

-There are some other minor changes that mostly fall into the category of removing English text; you can find these by checking out the <a href="https://bulbapedia.bulbagarden.net/wiki/User:Abcboy#Text_dumps" rel="noopener noreferrer">text dumps</a> yourself.
+There are some other minor changes that generally fall into the same vein as the changes I've already described;
+you can find these by checking out the <a href="https://bulbapedia.bulbagarden.net/wiki/User:Abcboy#Text_dumps" rel="noopener noreferrer">text dumps</a> yourself.